-Among a population-based cohort of 1,219 patients with SB in Ontario, Canada, there was a marked increase in the annual ER visit rate between 13 years old and 22 years old, with a 14% increase in the relative rate of ER visits between 18-22 years old.
+Among a population-based cohort of 1219 patients with SB in Ontario, Canada, there was a marked increase in the annual ER visit rate between 13- and 22-year-old patients, with a 14% increase in the relative rate of ER visits between 18- and 22-year-old patients.
 Concurrently, there was a decrease in the rate of hospital admissions.
-The rate of primary care visits was stable over this time while the rate of visits to specialists who manage SB decreased significantly.
+The rate of primary care visits was stable over this time, while the rate of visits to specialists who manage SB decreased significantly.